-21. It was noted that acceptance of outsiders was a complex matter.
-There was a strong belief that outsiders were not welcomed and would not be able to integrate.
+24. It was noted that acceptance of outsiders was a complex matter.
+There was a reluctance among some to accept outsiders, which made it difficult for outsiders to integrate.
 Acceptance of outsiders with regard to being eligible and selected for government employment or introducing and/or expanding businesses, governance issues and the need for better structures and qualified people were also flagged as areas of concern.